elijahlarios/Platform-Computing/Assignment_3_Database/README.md

 # Metric Tracker with Database

-This project tasked us with transferring our static HTML page from assignment 1 into a page which utilizes javascript and the react library.
-We then utilize Selenium to track metrics about user interaction within the webpage.
+This project tasked us with duplicating our Assignment 2 project and removing the export to csv related functions in the Metric_tracker folder.
+We then initialize a database to store metrics gathered from our selenium code from the same file.
 Deliverables include a new readme[^1], images, and all code for the project.

 Time spent: **2** hours spent in total